salesforce-marketingcloud/JB4A-SDK-iOS/README.md

 #### Overview

-* Introducion of **ETLocationManager** to support geofenced messages and the beginning of location-based messaging.
+* Introduction of **ETLocationManager** to support geofenced messages and the beginning of location-based messaging.
 * Introduction of **CloudPages** support, which will continue to roll out over the next few releases.
 * Tag and Attribute caching.
 * Rewritten data management engine, with better, more fault-tolerant data transmission to ExactTarget and caching in the event of data failure.